THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 3

 Shown above - V9 Reissue EC-3003 REV C circuit boards.
 Note the 500k log/audio taper volume pot that replaced the standard 100k linear taper pot on all previous USA Big Muffs

 Shown above - The Mogwai "ROCK ACTION" Big Muff.
 A custom silk screened version of the 2001 Big Muff used to promote the release of Scottish band Mogwai's third album, Rock Action, which replaced TONE SUSTAIN in the graphics with ROCK ACTION.
-More information on this version can be found here
+More information on this version can be found here.
+Contrary to popular belief, the circuit was just the stock 2001 BMP circuit, not a special modified version.

 Shown above - The "Pedal Issue" Big Muff with custom graphics created for the cover of the Premier Guitar November 2010 pedal issue.
 "Rock & Roll" and autograph by Mike Matthews.
 This is one a of a very small number made